alphaleegroup/magpy/tables/README.md

 SpaceGroupNumber
 * Property: Space group of T=0K ground state structure
 * Source: Only structures from the ICSD were evaluated, Pm used OQMD groundstate in Spacegroup 194, which is only 4 meV/atom below 166.
 No ICSD structure

+Wigner
+* Property: Electron density at surface of Wigner-Sietz cell.
+Used in Miedema's model
+* Source: Cohesion in metals: transition metal alloys, (North-Holland, Amsterdam, 1988)

 ZungerPP-r_s
 * Property: Psuedopotential radius of s orbital